betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 description?:string
 ```

 You can add any information / documentation to an attribute that will become part of the schema documentation.
-In some circumstances GAMA adds some description itself (e.g. the validation information) but will always leave your description intact.
+In some circumstances ActiveQL adds some description itself (e.g. the validation information) but will always leave your description intact.

 ### Description Example